-Explore, enjoy, and we look forward to seeing you on Friday 6 November at 10am GMT.
+Explore, enjoy, and we look forward to seeing you soon.

 It may seem like a very long time ago when you made the seismic shift, practically overnight, to working online and not seeing colleagues face to face.
 It must have seemed that there was a lot to learn all at once.
 Many of the familiar anchors simply disappeared: the chat with desk neighbours over a morning brew, informal touching-in before a meeting starts, our routines around going out for lunch or coffee.